 The Animal Control Section of the San Leandro Police Department handles concerns regarding problem animals encountered by residents within the City of San Leandro.
 Generally, the City can respond to complaints regarding problem domestic animals.

 In the past, the City responded to complaints about wild animals and provided citizens with traps for animal capture.
 Within the last several years, the state Department of Fish & Game has issued a directive informing local public safety agencies that they are no longer to assist residents in the trapping and relocation of wild animals.
 Instead, agencies have been directed to advise residents of alternative ways of handling problem wild animals, such as not leaving food out in the open around residences, particularly after dusk.
 Residents who choose to trap nuisance-causing wild animals on their own can do so by following the requirements set forth in the Department of Fish & Game's Code and Regulations.

 Some residents report occasional problems with stray animals harming domesticated pets.
 To avoid these situations, the San Leandro police department advises residents to bring pets indoors at night if at all possible (or leave a light on when a pet must be left outdoors at night) and to remove any food from outdoor areas around the home that might attract stray or wild animals.
 Also, residents should use caution if they encounter any unfamiliar animal acting aggressively.

 San Leandro currently has a dangerous dog ordinance as part of its Municipal Code under section 4-11-6.
 To report stray dogs or wild animals, residents should call the Police Department's non-emergency line at (510) 577-2740.

-In June 2005, the City moved its animal shelter services from Hayward to Fremont as a cost-saving measure.
-The City of Fremont will now provide shelter services for strays or lost animals found in San Leandro without appropriate identification at their Tri-City Shelter, located at located at 1950 Stevenson Boulevard in Fremont.
+In January 2021, the City moved its animal shelter services from Fremont to the East Bay SPCA in Oakland to better serve San Leandro residents.
+The East Bay SPCA will provide shelter services for strays or lost animals (dogs & cats) found in San Leandro without appropriate identification at their Oakland Shelter located at 8323 Baldwin Street in Oakland.